omii078/omii078/README.md

 # 💫 About Me:
-i am intreseted t learn new things in full stalk devlopment<br>i have more intrest in ai
+i have intreset in learning new things in full stalk devlopment<br>

 ## 🌐 Socials: